Skip to content

 Help

 If you need help with any aspect of chickenstats, from installation to usage, please don't hesitate to reach out.
-You can find me on Twitter at @chickenandstats or email me at chicken@chickenandstats.com.
+You can find me on :material-bluesky: Bluesky at @chickenandstats.com or email me at chicken@chickenandstats.com.

 For more information on known issues or the longer-term development roadmap, see Contribute